ignite/cli/docs/versioned_docs/version-v0.27.1/03-clients/03-vue.md

 chain.

 By default, Ignite creates a chain with the the `cosmos` prefix.
-If you have created your chain with `ignite scaffold chain ... --adddress-prefix foo` or manually changed the prefix in the source code of the chain, you need to set the prefix in the Vue app.
+If you have created your chain with `ignite scaffold chain ... --address-prefix foo` or manually changed the prefix in the source code of the chain, you need to set the prefix in the Vue app.